jarvispact/nope/docs/blog-post-get-schwifty/post.md

 ## Another validation library, are you serious?

 This was a experiment to take a deep dive on some more advanced topics of typescript and this experiment is still ongoing.
 There are still some topics i want to explore and it is nothing you can use today.
-I want to share the basic ide behind it and explain the implementation to you.
+I want to share the basic idea behind it and explain the implementation to you.
 But if you are curious or want to give me some feedback, here it is: [nope](https://github.com/jarvispact/nope).

 ---

 ## Tell me more ...

-After several iterations, i came up with a schema based validation library that offers this 2 main goals to its users:
+After several iterations, i came up with a schema based validation library that offers this 3 main goals to its users:

 - **You dont have to write a single type!** You can extract the static type from the schema itself.
 - **Strongly typed errors!** Every schema defines all possible errors that can happen.
+- **Composable and extendable!** Use, create and compose little building blocks to form more complex ones.

 ---